 Welcome to the Biology Department in the Pryor-England Center for Science and Engineering.
-I hope our site will encourage you to seriously consider attending Harding for your undergraduate studies.
+We hope you are considering Harding for your undergraduate studies.
 Members of our faculty have a variety of specialty training and provide a wide range of courses.

 We offer degree programs designed to prepare students for post-graduate work in most biological fields, such as cell and molecular biology, ecology, genetics, and marine biology.
 Many of our students attend professional programs in medicine, pharmacology, biotechnology, and forensic science, to name a few.